Lenses CLI¶

 The CLI allows you to export all resource in Lenses as requests so that they can be version controlled and imported into another environment.

-Export is done per resource, the directory structure defined by the cli, a base directory can be provided by the --dir
+Export is done per resource, the directory structure defined by the cli, a base directory can be provided by the --dir flag.

-Processors, connectors, topic and schemas have an additional prefix
+Processors, connectors, topic and schemas have an additional prefix flag to restrict resources to export.

 export acls --dir my-dir